gabest11/camsync-reolink-yihack/README.md

--h hours to download and auto-delete older files from the local mirror -l lock file to prevent multiple runs (optional) --throttle KB/s, this only works with reolink, as HD files can kill wifi, this isn't really a problem with yi-hack --reolink http server has to be enabled on the camera --yihack needs ffmpeg to remux bogus mp4 files
+-h hours to download and auto-delete older files from the local mirror -l lock file to prevent multiple runs (optional) --throttle KB/s, this only works with reolink, as HD files can kill wifi, this isn't really a problem with yi-hack --parallel number of curl session to spawn, also only for reolink, they throttle http, but be careful, >4 can crash the camera
+--reolink http server has to be enabled on the camera --yihack needs ffmpeg to remux bogus mp4 files
 ```